 Hemingway, Cuba & Me

 Editor’s note: This extraordinarily poignant story by author Anne Sigmon won the 2018 Book Passage Travel Writing Award, chosen each year at the conclusion of the prestigious Book Passage Travel Writers & Photographers Conference.
 We are deeply pleased and honored to publish it here.
+The story subsequently received an honorable mention in the Society of American Travel Writers’ Lowell Thomas Awards.

 The two Papa doblés knocked me on my ass.
 Those sour grapefruit daiquiris had a kick.
 After all, they were his favorite.
 The crowd was three deep at the bar, everyone grooving to an all-girl salsa band at El Floridita, the Havana nightspot famous as Hemingway’s preferred watering hole.
 Barkeeps in red waistcoats churned out daiquiris a dozen at a time, sliding them down the timeworn mahogany surface.